saratyldum/Pacer-workout-tracker/README.md

 ![MVP in Github Project](_app/assets/images/MVP.png)

+The images below are screenshots from my Github Project Roadmap, showing the tasks that have been done and merged.

 ### Workflow diagram
 To get a better understanding of the flow of my project i made a simple workflow diagram showing when i needed what to happen.
 ![Workflow chart](_app/assets/images/Workflow%20chart.png)